Your Local Update on the El Dorado Hills Real Estate Market

-But go flat they have…
+But go flat conditions have…

-What is “normal” in the housing market?
+So what is “normal” in the housing market?

 Normal means that, because prices aren’t accelerating, buyers feel less pressure.
 They can take a little more time making a decision, perhaps be a little more picky knowing that there is less of a buying frenzy.
 Buyers are now cruising down the freeway rather than accelerating, looking over their shoulder, trying to merge from the onramp.